rails/rails/guides/source/active_record_encryption.md

 | `deterministic_key`                                          | The key or list of keys used for deterministic encryption.
 It's preferred to configure it via a credential `active_record_encryption.deterministic_key`. |
 | `key_derivation_salt`                                        | The salt used when deriving keys.
 It's preferred to configure it via a credential `active_record_encryption.key_derivation_salt`. |

-NOTE: It's recommende to use Rails built-in credentials support to store keys.
+NOTE: It's recommended to use Rails built-in credentials support to store keys.
 If you prefer to set them manually via config properties, make sure you don't commit them with your code (e.g: use environment variables).

 ### Encryption contexts